salesforcecli/plugin-template-sf-external/README.md

 Salesforce CLI plugins are based on the [oclif plugin framework](<(https://oclif.io/docs/introduction.html)>).
 Read the [plugin developer guide](https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_plugins.meta/sfdx_cli_plugins/cli_plugins_architecture_sf_cli.htm) to learn about Salesforce CLI plugin development.

 This repository contains a lot of additional scripts and tools to help with general Salesforce node development and enforce coding standards.
 You should familiarize yourself with some of the [node developer packages](#tooling) used by Salesforce.
-There is also a default circleci config using the [release management orb](https://github.com/forcedotcom/npm-release-management-orb) standards.

 Additionally, there are some additional tests that the Salesforce CLI will enforce if this plugin is ever bundled with the CLI.
 These test are included by default under the `posttest` script and it is required to keep these tests active in your plugin if you plan to have it bundled.